riolet/rix/README.md

 Features
 ========

-Ritchie Language is being developed by a lazy ~~programmers~~ cloud DevOps engineer for lazy ~~programmers~~ cloud DevOps engineers who want both the conciseness of Python and the efficiency of C.
+Ritchie Language is being developed by a cloud DevOps engineer and a team of BCIT students for lazy ~~programmers~~ cloud DevOps engineers who want both the conciseness of Python and the efficiency of C.

 1. Ritchie uses type inferencing, so the boilerplate Java statement: